zicodeng/go-example/README.md

 # Go Example

-This repo contains examples for programming language Go.
+This repo contains basic examples for the programming language Go.